-- 1 Open the Wealth of Nations from your sample files folder (if it isn't already open). - 2 Click inside the Tell Me help box located on the right-hand side of the Ribbon tabs.
+- 1 Open the Wealth of Nations from your sample files folder (if it isn't already open). - 2 Click inside the Search box located on the right-hand side of the Ribbon tabs.

-When you click inside the Tell Me help box, a flashing cursor appears and you can type a question.
+When you click inside the Search box, a flashing cursor appears and you can type a question.